Chinese court sentences 27 people for smuggling antimony ingots

 In April, Hong Kong authorities said they had seized a cargo of antimony ingots.
 No arrests were announced at the time.

-Reuters exclusively reported in July that unusually large quantities of antimony had poured into the United States from Thailand and Mexico after China barred U.S. shipments last year.
+exclusively reported in Julythat unusually large quantities of antimony had poured into the United States from Thailand and Mexico after China barred US shipments in 2024.
 REUTERS